 b) Use VirtualGL only for specific application(s).

-a) How to run all applications under the provisioning of VirtualGL
+a) How to run all applications (included the desktop) under the provisioning of VirtualGL

 sudo /etc/NX/nxserver --virtualgl yes